What to Eat (and Avoid) to Increase Your Testosterone

 Prioritise Dietary Fat

 Aim for 25–35% of your total daily calories from fat.
 Evidence shows that very low-fat diets (below 20% of calories from fat) can reduce testosterone levels [3].
-Like the micronutrients, eating a high-fat diet (say, beyond 35%) does not further increase your testosterone levels.
+Just like some of the micronutrients, eating a high-fat diet (say, beyond 35%) does not further increase your testosterone levels.

 Eat Enough Calories